 The first line of input contains the elements of the tree in the level order form separated by a single space.

 If any node does not have a left or right child, take -1 in its place.
 Refer to the example below.

-The only line of each test case contains elements in the level order form.
-The line consists of values of nodes separated by a single space.
-In case a node is null, we take -1 on its place.
+Elements are in the level order form.
+The input consists of values of nodes separated by a single space in a single line.
+In case a node is null, we take -1 in its place.

-For example, the input for the tree depicted in the below image will be:
+For example, the input for the tree depicted in the below image would be :

 4 -1 5 6